 extended services (long-term supports).

+Any meetings related to the Supported Employment Service Plan between the customer, provider, customer’s circle of supports and VR-staff may be conducted remotely.
+For more information, refer to VR-SFP 3.6.4.1 Remote Service Delivery.

 18.5.2 Process and Procedure

 The VR counselor, SE specialist, customer, customer's circle of support, and identified extended support providers meet to develop and complete the VR1642.